Deferred Income Tax Definition

 Balance Sheet for Tax Authorities

-There is a tax difference of $ 6,250, which the Company has already paid but is not visible in the balance sheet.
+The Company has already paid a tax difference of $ 6,250 but is not visible on the balance sheet.
 Thus, it will record a deferred tax asset of $ 6,250 for the period.

-Deferred tax liability is created when the Company underpays the tax, which it will have to pay in the near future.
+Deferred tax liability is created when the Company underpays the tax, which it will have to pay shortly.
 The liability is created not due to Company defaulting on its tax liabilities but due to timing mismatch or accounting provisions, which causes less tax outgo than required by the Company.

 Example

-An Oil Company ABC Inc produces 10,000 barrels of oil at the cost of $ 15 per barrel in 1st year.
-But in the next year, the labor cost increased, and it produced the same amount of oil but with a cost of $ 20.
-The Company sold the oil at the end of year 2 but used different accounting treatment for financial purposes and tax purposes.
-It recorded the cost as $ 150,000 FIFO inventory for the financial balance sheet where it recorded the cost as $ 200,000 for tax purposes LIFO inventory.
+An Oil Company, ABC Inc, produces 10,000 barrels of oil at the cost of $ 15 per barrel 1st year.
+But in the next year, the labor cost increased, and it produced the same amount of oil but at the cost of $ 20.
+The Company sold the oil at the end of year two but used different accounting treatments for financial and tax purposes.
+It recorded the cost as $ 150,000 FIFO inventory for the financial balance sheet, where it recorded the cost as $ 200,000 for tax purposes LIFO inventory.
 It created a temporary difference of $ 50,000, and if the tax rate is 30% would create a tax liability of $ 15,000.

 Important Notes – Deferred Income Tax

-- Change in deferred tax balances should be analyzed to understand the future course – if the difference is going to rise or there will be a reversal in the trend of the deferred taxes
+- Change in deferred tax balances should be analyzed to understand the future course – if the difference will rise or if there will be a reversal in the trend of the deferred taxes.

 - Deferred taxes are prone to the type of business the Company is in.
-If it’s a capital-intensive business and Company purchases new assets, it will have an increasing deferred tax liability because of accelerated depreciation of the assets
+If it's a capital-intensive business and the Company purchases new assets, it will have an increasing deferred tax liability because of accelerated depreciation of the assets.

-- Analysts should look for changes in deferred taxes by reading the footnotes to the financial statements, which could include information about the warranty, bad debts, write-downs, policy on capitalizing or depreciating assets, policy on amortizing financial assets, revenue recognition policy, etc.
+- Analysts should look for changes in deferred taxes by reading the footnotes to the financial statements, including information about the warranty, bad debts, write-downs, policy on capitalizing or depreciating assets, policy on amortizing financial assets, revenue recognition policy, etc.

 Conclusion

-Deferred tax is a balance sheet line item which is recorded because the Company owes or pay more tax to the authorities.
-The deferred tax represents the negative or positive amounts of tax owed by the Company.
-Deferred income taxes impact the future cash flow of the Company, i.e., if its an asset, the cash outflow will be less, and if it’s a liability, the future cash outflow will be more.
+Deferred tax is a balance sheet line item recorded because the Company owes or pays more tax to the authorities.
+The deferred tax represents the company's negative or positive amounts of tax owed.
+Deferred income taxes impact the company's future cash flow, i.e., if it's an asset, the cash outflow will be less, and if it’s a liability, the future cash outflow will be more.